Akbar7554/Akbar7554/README.md

 ### Features

-- In this project, a user first sees a home page with a navbar banner, tab-wise data, two sections, and a navbar.
-* The user sees the navbar, adds jobs, and takes numerous other routes.
-If the user clicks on the Add Job or any other route, it will redirect them to the login page. user sees don't have an account toggle register route.
+-   The user sees a navbar with various routes, including an "Add Job" option.
+If the user clicks on "Add Job" or any other route that requires authentication, they will be redirected to the login page.
+A toggle link is provided for users without an account, directing them to the registration page.
-* If the user registers or registers successfully, it will redirect them to the secure route.
+* Upon successful registration, the user is redirected to a secure route.
-* user go add job route It will go this route and a form.
-If the user adds the job, it will redirect the user to my posted jobs.
-Here, users can see all jobs.
+* Once logged in, the user can access the "Add Job" route, where they can fill out a form to post a job.
+After submitting the job, they are redirected to the "My Posted Jobs" page, where they can view all their posted jobs.
-* The user sees his or her data in tab data-wise. tab data card has a bid button.
-If the user clicks the bid button, they will be taken to another page.
-The user sees some information, a form, and a bid now button.
-If the user clicks the bid now button, she will be taken to the my bids page, where she can view her bid information.
+* The user’s data is displayed in a tab-wise format, with each tab containing a data card and a "Bid" button.
+Clicking the "Bid" button takes the user to another page with additional information, a form, and a "Bid Now" button.
+Upon clicking "Bid Now," the user is redirected to the "My Bids" page, where they can view all their bids.
-* job request route shows some data where job provider bid request accept and delete.
+* The "Job Request" route displays data related to job provider bid requests, where the job provider can accept or delete the bid.

 ### Live Link: <https://bd-post-e405e.web.app/>